Predicting the future of cities

 - Straight forward to configure models with the user interfaces providing a wide variety of parameters to give flexibility in defining models.
 For example, employment can be determined from GFA, parcel area, developable area, dwellings, and population.

 - Forecaz is not reliant on expensive external datasets that are frequently out of date and not widely available or require expensive external consultants to keep refreshing.

 - Provides the facility to define ‘what if’ urban scenario models with independent growth and development density parameters.
-An unlimited range of growth forecasts and different development scenarios can be configured to produce property level demographics and network demand forecasts as alternative scenario urban growth models.
+An unlimited range of growth forecasts and different development scenarios can be configured to produce property-level demographics and network demand forecasts as alternative scenario urban growth models.
 The tool allows different scenarios to be geospatially compared and analysed against each other.

-- Forecaz employs Bayesian Network (BN) modelling for more accurate prediction of the sequence of development and growth, based upon a range of criteria that influences the probability of development (i.e. vacant land, development yield, proximity to infrastructure).
+- Forecaz employs Bayesian Network (BN) modelling for a more accurate prediction of the sequence of development and growth, based upon a range of criteria that influences the probability of development (i.e. vacant land, development yield, proximity to infrastructure).

 - Allows for economies of scale that large development sites can deliver to be accounted for in the urban growth model.
-Forecaz allows some sites such as major shopping centres to continue to incrementally grow over the time span of the urban growth model.
+Forecaz allows some sites such as major shopping centres to continue to grow incrementally over the time span of the urban growth model.
 In many of these situations, these sites may never reach their full ultimate development potential.
 Forecaz provides development staging to cater for these requirements within the urban model.
 Forecaz provides development staging bands that allow residential and non-residential development to be delivered in defined staging amounts over time.
-These staging bands are aligned to geospatial areas, allowing the various staging configurations to be applied at a wide-scale areas right down to a property level.
+These staging bands are aligned to geospatial areas, allowing the various staging configurations to be applied at wide-scale areas right down to a property level.